mickychoong/event-organizer/README.md

 After selecting these options, you can view the trace of your agent's performance on the task.
 Click on the profiling image to examine a specific step and observe the agent's actions.

 **⚠️ Note**: Gradio is still evolving and may exhibit unexpected behavior.
 Version 5.5 has been stable so far.
 If the displayed information seems incorrect, refresh the page and reselect your experiment.

-## 🏆 Leaderboard

-Check out the official unified [leaderboard](https://huggingface.co/spaces/ServiceNow/browsergym-leaderboard) for all benchmarks.
-Experiments are being added with more reference points using GenericAgent, and tools are being developed to automate study submissions to the leaderboard.

 ## 🤖 Implement a New Agent